 4.1 Initial Step

-The Board of Governors has a statutory responsibility for the good governance of the University and any disclosure should initially be made to the Clerk to the Governors.
-If the disclosure contains allegations against the Clerk, then the disclosure should be made to the Vice-Chancellor.
+The Board of Governors has a statutory responsibility for the good governance of the University and any disclosure should initially be made to the University Secretary.
+If the disclosure contains allegations against the University Secretary, then the disclosure should be made to the Vice-Chancellor and President.

-The Clerk will consider the information made available by the discloser and will decide if there is a prima facie case to answer.
-Before coming to a conclusion the Clerk will decide whether an investigation should be conducted and if so who should undertake it and what form it should take.
-The appropriate body to conduct the investigation will depend on the nature of the matter raised and may be:
+The University Secretary will consider the information made available by the discloser and will decide if there is a prima facie case to answer.
+Before coming to a conclusion the University Secretary will decide whether an investigation should be conducted and if so who should undertake it and what form it should take.
+The appropriate body or person to conduct the investigation will depend on the nature of the matter raised and may be:

 - The police